wp-plugins/genesis-club-lite/readme.txt

 * Use the Genesis Club Hider to hide features on selected pages or posts: e.g the page title, the top bar, an author signature, or to exclude the page from the site search.
 For example, you may want to not have landing pages, "thank you" pages and any download pages appear on a site search.
 * Specify title, image and description to use on Facebook when promoting your category/tag archive pages (requires WordPress SEO plugin by Yoast)
 * Specify an except image to use for all posts on your archive images (if you require a consistent look)
+* Control the sort order of your archive pages
+* Control the post info and post meta on your archive pages

 MENU MODULE: